BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 please the almighty, ever-changing algorithm.
 I can focus solely on the content, without any padding for mid-roll ads, spending dozens of hours on overly edited videos to increase retention, resorting to clickbait or selling out to sponsors.
+I can also talk about whatever I want, without having to appeal to a broad audience.

 ### Doing YouTube As A Hobby